SarahCreager/reading-note/class-12.md

 # Chart.js, Canvas

 ## Chart.js
-**Chart.js** is a well documented JavaScript plugin that can draw graphs.
+**Chart.js** is a well-documented JavaScript plugin that can draw graphs.

 ### Setting Up